-- a.
-When ordered by the SV (or his designees), the IMT Operations Section will coordinate with the designated Biosecurity Officers and Case Managers to provide resources to accomplish decontamination if the owner/operator cannot.
+- 1. When ordered by the SV (or designees), the IMT Operations Section will coordinate with the designated Biosecurity Officers and Case Managers to provide resources to accomplish decontamination if the owner/operator cannot.
 If the owner/operator can provide decontamination, the Case Manager and Biosecurity Officer will work to develop a contract for such activities.
 Decontamination is to be accomplished according to instructions and protocols provided by the IMT, and under supervision of the Biosecurity Officer.
 Should the decontamination task exceed local capabilities, the SERT Logistics Section will arrange for additional decontamination teams.
-Should decontamination requirements exceed local and state capabilities, it will be necessary to request assistance from the federal government through the Federal Emergency Management Agency (FEMA) or the United States Department of Agriculture (USDA) National Veterinary Stockpile (NVS) or private decontamination contractors. - b.
+Should decontamination requirements exceed local and state capabilities, it will be necessary to request assistance from the federal government through the Federal Emergency Management Agency (FEMA) or the United States Department of Agriculture (USDA) National Veterinary Stockpile (NVS) or private decontamination contractors. - 2.
 Decontamination will need to be performed in all zones to some degree.
-The degree of decontamination needed will depend on whether the premises is or how likely the premises is to become infected.
-For example, close proximity to an infected premises may increase the risk of becoming infected and thus the need for more stringent decontamination protocols.
-The IMT Operations Section will establish protocols and procedures for each zone. - Organization.
-Decontamination will be accomplished on site under direction of the Biosecurity Officer according to general instruction from the IMT Operations Section decontamination teams may be from local fire departments, the NCNG, industry, contractor or a federal agency.
+The degree of decontamination needed will depend on which zone the premises is located or if they have any know contacts with an infected premise.
+For example, close proximity to an infected premise may increase the risk of becoming infected and thus the need for more stringent decontamination protocols.
+The IMT Operations Section will establish protocols and procedures for each zone.